-Schizophrenia is a long-term brain disorder that’s defined by delusions, hallucinations, disorganized speech, difficulty with thoughts, and a lack of motivation.
+Schizophrenia is a long-term brain disorder that’s marked by delusions, hallucinations, disorganized speech, difficulty with thoughts, and a lack of motivation.
 While there is no cure for schizophrenia, you can overcome symptoms with the proper treatment.

 What is Schizophrenia?